gumyr/build123d/docs/tips.rst

 Avoid creating objects that intersect themselves - even if at a single vertex - as these topologies will almost certainly be invalid (even if :meth:`~topology.Shape.is_valid` reports a ``True`` value).
-An example of where this my arise is with the thread of a screw (or any helical shape) where after one complete revolution the part may contact itself.
+An example of where this may arise is with the thread of a screw (or any helical shape) where after one complete revolution the part may contact itself.
 One is likely be more successful if the part is split into multiple sections - say 180° of a helix - which are then stored in an assembly.